Which diseases of bees must be notified

 Confidentiality of information

-All notifications to the Department of Jobs, Precincts and Regions are dealt with in the strictest confidence unless the owner authorises the release of the information.
+All notifications to the department are dealt with in the strictest confidence unless the owner authorises the release of the information.
 Information about the disease status of a property or hives can only be released if the Secretary of the Department determines that the release of the information is in the public interest, for example if public health or international trade is compromised.

 The early detection of exotic pests and diseases is extremely important and any bees or honey bee brood with unusual signs should be reported to the nearest Apiary Officer.